GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 passthrough is the same mechanism with the carrier as the family's only source.
 Wiring computes the union of the sources' layouts and a translation plan per source (field moves plus default fills).
-The kernel-facing handles wrap the edges the same way the error dialect wraps status plumbing: evaluating a source evaluates its edge at the unchanged context and yields a value carrying the resulting record, either through the plan into that source's own buffer, or, when the source's layout already equals the union, by forwarding the record pointer untouched.
+The kernel-facing handles wrap the inputs the same way the error dialect wraps status plumbing: evaluating a source evaluates its input at the unchanged context and yields a value carrying the resulting record, either through the plan into a claim of that source's own, or, when the source's layout already equals the union, by forwarding the record pointer untouched.
 The forwarding case compiles to a conditional move plus a tail call; the +4.7ns per lane of a two-branch switch is the